 Signs may include:

-The following tests may be performed to help diagnose cardiac amyloidosis:
+The following tests may be done:

 Other treatments may include:

-Implantable cardioverter-defibrillator (AICD)
+- Implantable cardioverter-defibrillator (AICD)

-Pacemaker, if there are problems with heart signals
+- Pacemaker, if there are problems with heart signals

-Prednisone, an anti-inflammatory medicine
+- Prednisone, an anti-inflammatory medicine

 Hare JM.
 The dilated, restrictive, and infiltrative cardiomyopathies.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
-Philadelphia, Pa:Saunders Elsevier; 2011:chap 68.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 68.

 McKenna W. Diseases of the myocardium and endocardium.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 60.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 60.

-- Last reviewed on 6/7/2012
+- Last reviewed on 5/13/2014